-For over 20 years, MAPP has been a premier first-year mentoring program that has served thousands of underrepresented first-year students through 1-on-1 support, academic advisement, career development, cultural exploration, and community engagement.
-Each first-year mentee is paired an upperclassman who is dedicated to providing continual support and will provide programmatic opportunities.
+For over 20 years, the Mentoring Assistance Peer Program (MAPP) has been a premier first-year mentoring program that has served thousands of underrepresented first-year students through 1-on-1 support, academic advisement, career development, cultural exploration, and community engagement.
+Each first-year mentee is paired with an upperclass student who is dedicated to providing continual support and will provide programmatic opportunities.

 Who participates in MAPP?

 Students who are part of MAPP represent a broad cross-section of the underrepresented student population at JHU.
 Students of Color, first-generation college students (if you are the first in your family to go to college), limited/modest income background students, students with disabilities, and international students mentor and support one another through first-hand interactions.
 Each year, the MAPP family is comprised of mentees, mentors, and a core leadership team, making the program 50–60 students!

 - Attend MAPP Pre-Orientation on August 16–19, 2023.

 - Engage in one-on-one mentoring sessions, and academic and social events for approximately 20 hours per semester.

 - Keep in contact with their mentor at least once a week via text, email, phone call, video chat, or in-person meeting for at least 30 minutes.

 - Inform MAPP Mentor if they have any major questions or issues during the first-year experience at Hopkins.